forestryio/forestry.io/hugo/content/careers/developer-evangelist-1.md

 aliases: []
 photo_credit: ''
 menu: []
-draft: true

 ---
 At Forestry we’re _helping people build a better web_.
-As a UX Designer, your mission is to help us design and deliver interfaces that will delight our users.
+As a UX Designer, your mission is to assist us by designing and building interfaces that will delight our users.

-This is a remote role and we are prioritizing candidates from under represented groups.
+This is a remote role and we are prioritizing candidates from groups that are under represented in the software industry.

 We invite interested candidates to contact [careers@forestry.io](mailto:careers@forestry.io).